The development of metabolomics

 Although metabolomics has reached maturity, it is the newest ‘omics technique and trails genomics and proteomics in terms of the number of publications and the current estimated market value.

-The metabolomics market value is expected to increase at a CAGR of 30% between 2013 and 20181, yet there are still many challenges within the field to overcome.
+The metabolomics market value is expected to reach USD 2.38 Billion by 2021, yet there are still many challenges within the field to overcome.
 Biotechnology and pharmaceutical companies have readily adopted the concept of metabolomics, and in combination with improvements in analytical equipment and data analysis software have driven the development of the field over the past 15 years.
 North-America and Europe currently dominate the metabolomics market.
 However, it is expected that the market will soon expand in the Asia-Pacific region.

 Metabolomics has evolved from multidisciplinary research with collaborative working relationships between scientists from different disciplines and industry-academic collaborations to overcome the challenges in metabolomics notably metabolite identification, standardisation of data analysis and the sharing of data and resources.